-Almost 3.5 million people have been diagnosed with diabetes in the UK.
-Many more have the condition but do not know it.
-Type 1 and Type 2 are the most common forms.
 The causes of both types are different, but both result in too much glucose (sugar) in the blood.

-- Type 1 diabetes: Type 1 diabetes is caused by the failure of the cells that produce insulin.
+Caused by the failure of the cells that produce insulin.
 Insulin is a hormone released by the pancreas to help control levels of sugar in the blood.
 It can occur at any age but usually appears before the age of 40.
 Type 1 diabetes is always treated with insulin.

 Diabetes can increase the risk of developing other conditions, such as heart disease.
 It can be managed effectively and many people with diabetes lead a healthy, active life.

 To find out if you are at risk of developing diabetes, or for more information on when you should see a doctor, visit www.nhs.uk.

 We support a range of education programmes for people who are at risk of developing diabetes, those who are newly diagnosed and those people who are living with diabetes to help manage their condition.

 The Healthier You national diabetes prevention programme is available to anyone who has been told by their GP or another healthcare professional that they are at risk of developing diabetes.
 The aim is to support people to make good lifestyle choices by giving them knowledge, ability and confidence.
 The programme provides people with support meetings and information for a year.
 People may also benefit if they are living with another long-term condition.
 It is free to attend.

 The programme includes information on: